locar77i/FlashStrike-docs/README.md

 # FlashStrike Matching Engine — Public Architecture Documentation

-This repository contains the **public-facing architecture documentation** for the FlashStrike ultra-low-latency matching engine.
+Welcome!
+This repository contains the official **public-facing architecture documentation** for **FlashStrike**, an ultra-low-latency & memory-deterministic matching engine designed for HFT and crypto exchanges.

 ⚠️ **Note:**
 This repository contains **documentation only**.